 Why do we do research into freshwater fisheries and ecology?

 Up until the 1970s, many streams were straightened, regulated and deepened.
-This was to increase the capacity of the streams to drain water away from farmland so that it could be cultivated.
-Over the years, water quality has also deteriorated as a result of human activity, including the discharge of sewage and the overuse of fertilizers in surrounding fields.
+This was done to increase the capacity of the streams to drain water turning adjacent bogs and ponds into farmland.
+Over the years, water quality has also deteriorated as a result of human activity, including the discharge of sewage and the overuse of fertilizers in surrounding farmland.

 In recent years, awareness of environmental issues and sustainable use of resources has increased.
-At the same time, there is increasing interest in recreational fishing and angling, partly linked to tourism, and this has led to an increased need for knowledge about the aquatic environment and fish stocks.
+At the same time, there is increasing interest adressing the human dimension in management of recreational fisheries.
+This has led to an increased need for knowledge about the aquatic environment and fish stocks.

 To safeguard diversity in nature and to ensure the best possible conditions for recreational fishing, DTU Aqua works extensively with the sustainable management of freshwater areas, together with the careful nurturing of fish stocks.